facybenbook/footballgame/README.md

 # Augmented Reality soccer game

-This game tried to apply Augmented reality (OpenCV) to enables player using his head to kick to ball.
+This game tried to apply Augmented reality (OpenCV) to enables player using his head to kick the ball.
 This project was not completed due to the size optimizing with OpenCV.

  # Technical used: